Do you have multiple sclerosis (MS)? Well, the next time someone tells you to go jump in a lake, say that you'd love to!

 Flexibility exercises, such as stretching and yoga, may help you maintain your range of motion.
 For people with MS, this may help prevent muscle spasticity.
 My range of motion has increased in both my upper and lower body.

-Strength exercises, such as weight training and abdominal curls may help increase the strength of your muscles and bones.
+Strength exercises may help increase the strength of your muscles and bones.
 There are a variety of weights made specifically for use in the water.
 My walking strength has improved, and I find it easier to get out of a chair or a car.

 Special water weights can be used to do jumps, hopping, and a lot of upper-body work.
 You are working against the resistance of the water all the time, but you will most likely feel it less than you would on dry land.